anno-mods/vscode-anno-modding-tools/README.md

 - `static`: copies files according to glob `pattern`.
 - `texture`: converts .pngs into .dds.
-  - `lods`: Number of LOD levels to generate, saved as `_0.dds` and so on.
+  - `lods`: number of LOD levels to generate, saved as `_0.dds` and so on.
 Set to 0 to disable LODs.
 Default is 3.
+  - `changePath`: move texture to another folder, e.g. `maps`.
+Default is no change.
 - `cf7`: converts .cf7 into .fc
 - `gltf`: converts .gltf to .rdm. .glb is WIP
-  - `lods`: Number of LOD levels to pull out of .gltf files.
+  - `lods`: number of LOD levels to pull out of .gltf files.
 Meshes must end with `_lod0` and so on to be considered.
 Set to 0 to disable LODs.
 Default is 4.
+  - `changePath`: move model to another folder, e.g. `rdm`.
+Default is no change.
+  - `animPath`: move anim to another folder, e.g. `anim`.
+Default is no change.
 - `modinfo`: generate `modinfo.json`.
   - `content_en`: generate `content_en.txt` file with same content as `modinfo.Description.English`.